eruption-project/eruption/README.md

 > You may want to try the
 [Eruption Profile Switcher](https://extensions.gnome.org/extension/2621/eruption-profile-switcher/)
-GNOME Shell extension that enables easy switching of profiles on the fly.
+GNOME Shell extension that enables easy switching of profiles on the fly

 ![eruption-profile-switcher screenshot](docs/assets/screenshot-profile-switcher-01.jpg)